 Don’t eat just any blueberry muffin.
 These vegan blueberry muffins have been perfected over time and are bursting with fresh blueberries.
 Do you like eating the best healthy muffins?
 You’ll love the moist, fluffy base boasting lots of blueberries using fresh or frozen fruit.
 Look to this vegan muffins recipe to deliver an easy, non dairy, eggless blueberry muffin that will leave you so satisfied!
 See my tips for making this blueberry muffin with applesauce.

 Are Blueberry Muffins Healthy?

-How far will you go to get delicious, healthy blueberry muffins?
+How far will you go to get delicious, healthy muffins?
 As far as the corner grocery store?
 Those muffins may be tasty, but not necessarily healthy.

 Maybe the better question is, what ingredients are you willing to include in your muffins to make them healthier?
 This simple vegan blueberry muffins recipe is healthier by including the following:

 - coconut sugar (coconut sugar may be better on blood sugar levels)

 - reduces total amount of added sugar

-- replaces all-purpose white flour with healthier whole wheat pastry flour
+- replaces all-purpose flour with healthier whole wheat pastry flour

 - adds heart healthy oats

 - uses omega-3-rich ground flax seeds instead of eggs.

 That’s a lot of health improvements on the traditional blueberry muffin recipe.
 The net result?
 There’s around 153 calories in each muffin.

 The big question?
-Is this vegan blueberry muffin tasty?
+Are vegan muffin recipes tasty?
 After many self-sacrificing taste tests, the answer is a great big YES!

 How to Make Vegan Blueberry Muffins